 Personalization essentially boils down to how you’re more likely to see results from websites that you’re already familiar with and have visited frequently.
 However, it’s also influenced by the location a user searches from and the language that they use, among other factors.

-In relation to Local Pack/Finder ranking importance, personalization peaked at 10% in 2017, and has held at 6% since 2018.
-For the localized organic results, personalization was rated consistently at 9% throughout 2013 to 2017, and has been at 7% since 2018.
+In relation to Local Pack/Finder ranking importance, personalization peaked at 10% in 2017, and has fluctuated between 6% and 4% since.
+For the localized organic results, personalization was rated consistently at 9% throughout 2013 to 2017, and has been at 7% since 2018, with a minor decrease to 6% in 2021.

 Although personalization can have an impact on general search results, this is much less likely to impact local search results.
 This means there’s not much you can do from an SEO perspective to optimize a website for personalization considerations.